binocarlos/arpanet/README.md

 ## master

-arpanet masters are etcd peers - one can go down and everything will still work.

-For this reason - you should run the arpanet master on at least 3 machines.

 To boot the first master:

 ```bash
 $ arpanet master start --peers boot
 ```

-To boot the subsequent masters point them at the IP of the first:
+To boot the subsequent masters point them at the IP and peer port of the first master:

 ```bash
 $ arpanet master start --peers 192.168.8.120:7001
 ```

-The masters will now have formed an etcd mesh and any of them can be stopped without loss of service.
+The masters will now have formed an etcd mesh.

 #### tokens